 - Media: Key Account Manager Olavi Kajantie and Inbound Manager Tanja Kaikkonen, Routa (part of Sanoma Group)

-- University Coaches: marketing and communication teachers Tarja Autio and Tanja Vesala-Varttala, Haaga-Helia University of Applied Sciences
+- University Coaches: communication and marketing teachers Tarja Autio and Tanja Vesala-Varttala, Haaga-Helia University of Applied Sciences

-- University Students: marketing and communication student Nita Joutsen, Haaga-Helia Creative Agency Krea
+- University Students: communication and marketing student Nita Joutsen, Haaga-Helia Creative Agency Krea

 Key qualities of an autonomous learner of international marketing

 The marketing industry is facing major changes, locally and globally.
 Now the industry needs to start training and preparing its workforce to be agile enough to tackle change.
-We began the co-creation session by brainstorming the qualities of an ideal autonomous learner in an international team of marketing and communication.
+We began the co-creation session by brainstorming the qualities of an ideal autonomous learner in an international communications team.
 We ended up with heaps of qualities, which were then organized under five general themes:

 - creates networks across cultures and actively develops his/her language skills